saullocastro/latex_template/parts/Overleaf-to-Github.md

-# Using Jupyter Book with Overleaf, Visual Studio Code and GitHub Pages
+# Using Jupyter Book with Overleaf, Visual Studio Code and GitHub Pages (temporary)

 If you want your Overleaf LaTeX project to build automatically into a polished, interactive website and also integrate Python scripts and visualizations developed in VS Code, combining Jupyter Book with GitHub Pages provides a seamless way to turn your work into a continuously updated, professionally hosted site.